YurkaninRyan/tkplaceholder.io/src/pages/algebraic-effects-help-us-optimize-for-change/index.md

 Our system has become a lot healthier now that:
 * `throw` only needs to change if we want to communicate a different error, and we can colocate it next to relevant code.
-* You can override a higher up in the system `catch` by simply adding another `try` block deeper in the system.
+* You can override a higher up in the system `catch` by adding another `try` block deeper in the system.
 * Neither the consumed module, nor the consumer have to worry about cleaning up everything inbetween the effect and the handler during a refactor

 While engineering, change and iteration can be rapid.
 The speed at which we can collaborate and refactor is key to getting a quality end result.